jsborjesson/dotfiles/README.md

 * Set iTerm2's terminal type to xterm-256color
 * `rake install` to symlink all the dotfiles to your home directory

+### Homebrew

+After homebrew has been installed, run `brew bundle` from this directory.

 ### Vim

 Install the [Lokaltog/powerline-fonts](https://github.com/Lokaltog/powerline-fonts).